 Poetry by Wayne Lee of Santa Fe, New Mexico The Society November 8, 2012 Poetry Seed Pot Seed corn, broodmare, hen: Half the earth is green, half brown.
 Man must plan for planting in spring to live off the land, must harvest the rain to nurture his young, must save enough grain to reap what is sown from pots shaped like cones with holes, held in hand to shake kernels one at a time till done.
 For some seeds are blown, some wither, some drown, some fields go barren, some vines bear no beans, some squash never crown.
 Half the earth is born, half lies underground.
 For life to go on we parse what is grown or raised on our land.
 Hen, broodmare, seed corn Years That Ask Questions “There are years that ask questions and years that answer.” -Zora Neale Hurston What do I want at the start of the year?
 Frozen crab apples clinging to the tree.
 Everything I wish for is right here— fresh snow on the ground, sky crisp and clear as my dog and I walk the property.
 What I want at the start of the new year is yellow cholla blossoms to appear as tiny suns among the greenery.
 Everything I wish for is right here, like the coyote pup that knows no fear as he sits and watches my dog and me.
 This is what I want to start the new year— common ravens squawking as they swoop near, scrub jays feeding on juniper berries— everything I wish for is right here.
 I don’t care if the weather is severe, at home I’ll warm myself with hot green tea.
 All that I want at the start of the year— everything I wish for—is right here.
 Wayne Lee (wayneleepoet.com) is a Canadian/American who lives in Santa Fe, New Mexico, where he works as an educator and journalist.
 Lee’s poems have appeared in Tupelo Press, The New Guard, Sliver of Stone, Slipstream, The Floating Bridge Anthology, Conversations Across Borders and other publications.
 He won the 2012 Mark Fischer Poetry Prize and the 2012 SICA Poems for Peace Award, has been nominated for a Pushcart Prize and three Best of the Net awards.
 These poems are among the entries for the Society of Classical Poets’ 2012 Poetry Competition.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
-Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
+Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.